antronerds/r2-tutorials/docs/Adapting_R2.md

 2. In the settings window for the K-means analysis (Figure 15) you can choose the Category created above to cluster the current set of samples.
-In our case this is called stud06-ChangedGenes.
-Set the number of draws to 10x10, click 'next'
+In our case this is called ChangedGenes.
+Make sure that the number of draws is set to 10x10, click 'next'

 	![](_static/images/AdaptingR2_SelectOwnCat.png "Figure    15: Settings for K-means; the Category built above is available for    clustering")

 	[**Figure    15: Settings for K-means; the Category built above is available for    clustering**](_static/images/AdaptingR2_SelectOwnCat.png)

-3. The resulting clustering in two groups might not be ultimately convincing (Figure 16), but for our testing purposes this is alright.
+3. The resulting clustering in two groups might not be ultimately convincing (Figure 16, your result might look slightly different), but for our testing purposes this is alright.
 What is important is that the resulting groups can be stored as a track; click the button 'store as a track'.